Christy-cyber/Election_Analysis_1/README.md

     - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Election Audit Summary
-Python software is a viable option for delivering and analyzing election results.
+Python programming language is a viable option for delivering and analyzing election results.
 Its versatility would also allow for results to be calculated on a smaller scale by precinct or on a larger scale by House Districts.
 Analyses could also be performed by party affiliation and other demographic data.
 Results could also be presented alphabetically by county.